Benny Goodman: Classical repertoire

 In 1949 he studied with clarinetist Reginald Kell, requiring a change in technique: "instead of holding the mouthpiece between his front teeth and lower lip, as he had done since he first took a clarinet in hand 30 years earlier, Goodman learned to adjust his embouchure to the use of both lips and even to use new fingering techniques.
 He had his old finger calluses removed and started to learn how to play his clarinet again—almost from scratch."

 Goodman commissioned compositions for clarinet and chamber ensembles or orchestra that have become standard pieces of classical repertoire.
 He premiered works by composers, such as Contrasts by Béla Bartók; Clarinet Concerto No. 2, Op.
 115 by Malcolm Arnold; Derivations for Clarinet and Band by Morton Gould; Sonata for Clarinet and Piano by Francis Poulenc, and Clarinet Concerto by Aaron Copland.
 Prelude, Fugue, and Riffs by Leonard Bernstein was commissioned for Woody Herman's big band, but it was premiered by Goodman.
-Herman was the dedicatee (1945) and first performer (1946) of Igor Stravinsky's Ebony Concerto, but many years later Stravinsky made another recording with Goodman as the soloist.
+Herman was the dedicatee (1945) and first performer (1946) of Igor Stravinsky's Ebony Concerto; many years later, Stravinsky made another recording with Goodman as the soloist.

 He made a recording of Mozart's Clarinet Quintet in July 1956 with the Boston Symphony String Quartet at the Berkshire Festival; on the same occasion he recorded Mozart's Clarinet Concerto in A major, K. 622, with the Boston Symphony Orchestra conducted by Charles Munch.
 He also recorded the clarinet concertos of Weber.
 In 1972, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 After forays outside swing, Goodman started a new band in 1953.
 According to Donald Clarke, this was not a happy time for Goodman.
 He reunited the band to tour with Louis Armstrong.
 But he insulted Armstrong and "was appalled at the vaudeville aspects of Louis's act...a contradiction of everything Goodman stood for".
 Armstrong left Goodman hanging during a joint performance where Goodman called Armstrong back onstage to wrap up the show.
 Armstrong refused to perform alongside Goodman, which led essentially to the end of their friendship.

 Goodman's band appeared as a specialty act in the films The Big Broadcast of 1937; Hollywood Hotel (1938); Syncopation (1942); The Powers Girl (1942); Stage Door Canteen (1943); The Gang's All Here (1943); Sweet and Low-Down (1944), Goodman's only starring feature; Make Mine Music (1946) and A Song Is Born (1948).